shanegibney/IntegerSequence/README.md

 gnuplot> plot 'data.dat' with points pointtype 5
 ```

-Run the for loop for 700 iterations and you will see that something odd happens in the graph after 638 iterations.
+Run the 'for loop' for 700 iterations and you will see that something odd happens in the graph after 638 iterations.

 From 'Amazing Graphs' a [Youtube](https://youtu.be/pAMgUB51XZA) Numberphile video.